Nutrition, Dietetic Products, Novel Food and Allergy

 Siamak Yazdankhah Opens in new window. – VKM Secretariat (Project Manager)

 The risk assessment will be approved by VKM's Panel on Nutrition, Dietetic products, Novel Food and Allergy, with supplementation.
-It is scheduled to be published in February 2024.
+It is scheduled to be published during spring 2024.

 Product information in the commission text is exempt from public disclosure and is therefore redacted.